allamand/aws-cdk-eks-multi-region-workshop/content/60-deploy-app/200-single-region/_index.en.md

 ```

-5. When prompted for the ID and PW, enter the ID / PW according to the credentials created in step 3.
+5. When prompted for the ID and PW while you run the command above, enter the ID / PW according to the credentials created in step 3.

 6. After you push to the repository, you can see in the CodePipeline console that the pipeline is triggered as follows:
 ![](/images/40-deploy-app/result-pipeline-single-region-working.png)